towhee-io/towhee-docs/docs/developer-guides/framework/DAG-details.md

   - All the pipelines should have two operators `_start_op` and `_end_op`.
 They do not perform any functionality, but are the sign of start and end of the pipeline.

-  - Make sure the operators exists either in the local cache or Towhee's hub.
+  - Make sure the operators exist either in the local cache or Towhee's hub.

 - Dataframes: the information of dataframes in this pipeline, including name, column name, column type.